Talent management: best practices.

 Like Natixis, involve your talents and create unique trajectories

-Request a demo
+Request a demo >

-According to a study by the Boston Consulting Group, Talent Management represents an annual budget of almost $40 billion worldwide.
-This HR practice, previously reserved for the company's highest potentials, is now a strategic asset within increasingly competitive organizations.
+This HR practice, previously reserved for the company’s highest potentials, is now a strategic asset within increasingly competitive organizations.
 Companies such as Facebook and Apple have demonstrated that practices dedicated specifically to talent are a vector for overall performance.
-ANDRH, through Audrey RICHARD, talks about democratization in French companies, while raising new challenges.
+ANDRH, through its Director, Audrey RICHARD, speaks of democratization in French companies, while raising new challenges.

 How can we make talent management a differentiating factor?
 What best practices should be implemented?